 Most RMIT courses do not include passive large-scale classes such as lectures, instead the content traditionally provided in lectures is made available online.
 This may be in the form of readings, videos or other on-demand learning materials.
 This content will also support the basis of interactive learning that takes place in on-campus classes.

-An Industry Advisory committee, made up of healthcare industry professionals, alumni, current students and recent graduates, works closely with us to develop the curriculum of this degree, ensuring you are equipped with skills and practical experience that is current and relevant to your needs.
+An Industry Advisory committee, made up of healthcare industry professionals, alumni, current students and recent graduates, works closely with us to develop and review the curriculum of this degree, ensuring you are equipped with skills and practical experience that is current and relevant to your needs.

 You will have the opportunity to undertake work integrated learning.